ICSI can help to overcome certain male infertility problems including:

 We might recommend ICSI instead of conventional IVF if:

-Even if there are no issues with your partner’s sperm, your consultant may still recommend ICSI with IVF.
+Even if there are no issues your sperm, your consultant may still recommend ICSI with IVF.
 ICSI has been proven to help improve success rates for couples that have not been successful with IVF in previous cycles.

 During the ICSI procedure we inject a single sperm directly into the centre of an egg.
 After a few days of development and observation in the lab, we then place the embryo in the womb in exactly the same way as with IVF treatment.